simonenkoilya/simonenkoilya.github.io/README.md

 # simonenkoilya.github.io
-The official website of the Ilya Simonenko on HTML and CSS
+The official website of the Ilya Simonenko on HTML/CSS

 Current version: **1.4.5 (2022-02-01)**